Manjiri-here/Kubernetes/Kubernetes Architecture.md

   - It’s a **good practice** to launch **one container per Pod**, not more.
 You can have agents inside, but not more containers.

 - **kubectl**
   - Command Line Interface for Kubernetes (K8s).
+(Like terminal in linux)